Lucid 3-D: Features

 Lucid 3-D was considered noteworthy at the time for being "the only major memory-resident spreadsheet available for the PC".

 The selling point of the product was being "three dimensional.
 Any cell of the spreadsheet can contain a complete other spreadsheet that you can access with a single keystroke."

 Another technical feature was what their ads called "not only minimal recalc, but background recalc".

+Lucid 3-D was included in advanced personal organizers, such as in Casio SF-R20.

 The Windows versions could display "up to nine overlapping spreadsheet windows".

 File extension

 Data files were stored using the extension ".lcw" (Dot LCW).